CosmWasm/cosmwasm/docs/CAPABILITIES.md

-# Features
+# Capabilities

-Features are a mechanism to negotiate functionality between a contract and an environment (i.e. the chain that embeds cosmwasm-vm/[wasmvm]) in a very primitive way.
-The contract defines required features.
-The environment defines supported features.
-If the required features are all supported, the contract can be used.
-Doing this check when the contract is first stored ensures missing features are detected early and not when a user tries to execute a certain code path.
+Capabilities are a mechanism to negotiate functionality between a contract and an environment (i.e. the chain that embeds cosmwasm-vm/[wasmvm]) in a very primitive way.
+The contract defines required capabilities.
+The environment defines it's capabilities.
+If the required capabilities are all available, the contract can be used.
+Doing this check when the contract is first stored ensures missing capabilities are detected early and not when a user tries to execute a certain code path.

-## Disambiguation
+## Origin and Disambiguation

-This document is about app level features in the CosmWasm VM.
-Features should not be confused with Cargo's build system features, even when connected.
+Before August 2022, we had two types of "features": app level features in the CosmWasm VM and Cargo's build system features.
+In order to avoid the confusion, the former have been renamed to capabilities.

-Features can be implemented in any language that compiles to Wasm.
+Capabilities can be implemented in any language that compiles to Wasm whereas features are Rust build system specific.

-## Required features
+## Required capabilities

-The contract defines required features using a marker export function that takes no arguments and returns no value.
-The name of the export needs to start with "requires\_" followed by the name of the feature.
-Do yourself a favor and keep the name all lower ASCII alphanumerical.
+The contract defines required capabilities using marker export functions that take no arguments and return no value.
+The name of the export needs to start with "requires\_" followed by the name of the capability.
+When creating a new capability, do yourself a favor and keep the name all lower ASCII alphanumerical.

 An example of such markers in cosmwasm-std are those: